Rome Catacombs Tour With Capuchin Crypts

 - A guided tour of the Capuchin Crypts

 - Guided tour of the Christian Catacombs of Domitilla

 Please note: Because some of the sites on this small group tour are religious, knees and shoulders must be covered for both men and women at all times.
 This dress code is strictly enforced and should you not comply, you run the risk of missing parts of the tour.
 We know that Rome gets quite hot during the summertime - please consider bringing a shawl/scarf/sweater with you to cover your knees and shoulders when necessary.

 The underground crypt is divided into five chapels; Crypt of the Resurrection, Crypt of the Skulls, Crypt of the Pelvises, Crypt of the Leg Bones and Thigh Bones and Crypt of the Three Skeletons.
 Lit only by dim natural light seeping in through cracks and small fluorescent lamps, the crypt walls are elaborately decorated with skeletal remains.

 The Domitilla Catacombs

-Forming an elaborate maze of underground tunnels, the Christian Catacombs of Domitilla provide a rare glimpse into the earliest practice of Christianity in Rome.
-Located about 15 minutes outside of Rome and hidden deep underground, the catacombs were created in the second century as a response to the shortage of space for graves in Rome’s city center.
+Forming an elaborate maze of underground tunnels, the Christian Catacombs of Domitilla are the largest Catacombs system in Rome.
+The Catacombs are located about 15 minutes outside of Rome's city center and were created in the second century as a response to the shortage of space for graves in Rome’s city center.
 The Domitilla Catacombs contain thousands of burial plots, where the remains of about 150,000 bodies, which are tucked away from visibility.

 Highlights of the Domitilla Catacombs include a second-century fresco of The Last Supper.
 As an added bonus, visiting this site on a Rome day tour during the summer provides a much-needed break from the scorching sun.